CmoneBK/HTML-Logic-Editor-for-FUP/README.md

 Since this is a vanilla HTML/JS/CSS application, no build steps or bundlers are required.

 1. Clone or download the repository.
-2. Open `index.html` in any modern web browser.
+2. Open `index.html` in any modern web browser or [play the Live Demo](https://cmonebk.github.io/Virtual-Automation-Logic-and-Industrial-Simulator-VALIS/).
 3. Start typing your logic in the left panel, or click **"Beispiele..."** (Load Example) to load a fully configured sorting plant.

 ## 📖 Syntax & Logic Rules